johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--place_label--> `text_anchor` _text_

 The `text_anchor` field can be used as a hint for label placement.
-Possible values match the [Mapbox GL Style Spec for text anchor](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layout-symbol-text-anchor).
+Possible values match the [Mapbox Style Spec for text anchor](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layout-symbol-text-anchor).
 The value may be _null_. <!-- FIXME - more detail? -->

 | Value          | Meaning                                                 |
 |----------------|---------------------------------------------------------|